earthly/website/blog/_posts/2022-03-24-aws-lambda-docker.md

 The first thing I'm going to do is create a TypeScript file that will be the bulk of my lambda.
 Any programming language that can run inside a container will work, though.
 The main trick is just conforming to the shape of input and output expected by a lambda.

-For instance, when I make a request against the AWS API gateway that I'll be setting up shortly, like this:
+For instance, when I make a request against the AWS API Gateway that I'll be setting up shortly, like this:

 ~~~{.bash caption=">_"}
 curl ((URL))/endpoint/?url=bla